opencord/openolt/README.md

 ### How to change speed of ASFVOLT16 NNI interface?

 Auto-negotiation on the NNI (uplink) interfaces is not tested.
-By default, the OpenOLT driver sets the speed of the NNI interfaces to 100G.
+By default, the OpenOLT agent sets the speed of the NNI interfaces to 100G.
 To downgrade the network interface speed to 40G, add the following lines at the end of the qax.soc (/broadcom/qax.soc) configuration file.
 A restart of the bal_core_dist and openolt executables is required after the change.

 ```shell
 port ce128 sp=40000